scottliu77/TigerIslandX/README.md

 # TigerIsland Client, Team O
 CEN3031 Spring 2017

-All game functionality has been implemented.
+All game functionality/rules have been implemented.

   + Meeples, Totoros, and Tigers are able to be placed
   + Settlements are able to be built and expanded
   + Nuking
+  + Illegal moves are not allowed

 ## Setup and Install
 Clone repository using IntelliJ IDEA.